What is Kratom? What is it Used For?

 Previous Opiate Addiction

 The body has an interesting mechanism by which it seems to familiarize itself with addiction and dependence.
-If you’ve been addicted to opioid drugs in the past, then you may become addicted to kratom much quicker than you would otherwise.
+If you’ve been addicted to opioid drugs in the past, then you may become addicted to kratom much quicker than you would otherwise [2].

-Kratom Strain Rotation & Type
+Kratom Strain & Product Use

 There is some speculation that rotating kratom strains can offset the development of addiction, although there’s not much scientific basis for this.